samuelbalogh/aws-cert-dva-c01/README.md

 Amazon Elastic Container Service (Amazon ECS) is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS.

+### I want to launch containers.
+Why do I have to launch Tasks?

+Docker encourages you to split your applications up into their individual components, and Elastic Container Service is optimized for this pattern.
+Tasks allow you to define a set of containers that you would like to be placed together (or part of the same placement decision), their properties, and how they may be linked.
+Tasks include all the information that Amazon ECS needs to make the placement decision.
+To launch a single container, your Task Definition should only include one container definition.

 ## VPC

 ###  What are the components of Amazon VPC?